alexa-samples/skill-sample-nodejs-buttons-colorchanger/README.md

 * **Create an Amazon developer account** – If you don't already have an Amazon developer account, go to the [developer portal]("https://developer.amazon.com/alexa/console/ask) and select **Sign In** in the upper right to create a free account.
 * **Sign up for AWS** – If you haven't already, sign up for AWS by going to [AWS Free Tier](https://aws.amazon.com/free).
 For most developers, the [AWS Lambda Free Tier](https://aws.amazon.com/lambda/pricing/) and [Amazon DynamoDB Free Tier](https://aws.amazon.com/dynamodb/pricing/) are sufficient for the function that supports an Alexa skill.
 * **Get Echo Buttons** – This skill requires two [Echo Buttons](https://www.amazon.com/Echo-Buttons-Alexa-Gadget-Pack/dp/B072C4KCQH).

-## Step 1-Upload the Deployment Package to AWS Lambda
+* This skill sample uses **NodeJS v6**.
+If you do not have NodeJS already installed on your computer, install it now.
+The simplest way to install NodeJS is to use [nvm](https://nodejs.org/en/download/package-manager/#nvm) a Node Version Manager command line tool, with instructions here: https://nodejs.org/en/download/package-manager/#nvm

+## Step 1-Setup Local Development Environment
-In this step, you upload the deployment package (a zip file that you create out of the Color Changer code) to AWS Lambda.
-Later, when you set up the skill in the developer portal, you will specify that this function is the endpoint for the skill.
+In this step, you will get a copy of the sample skill code on your local computer and prepare a deployment package (a zip file that you create out of the Color Changer skill code) to upload to Lambda in the next step.

+1. Get a local copy of the Color Changer skill code from [alexa-sample-nodejs-buttons-colorchanger](https://github.com/alexa/skill-sample-nodejs-buttons-colorchanger) GitHub.
+You may clone the repository locally, or simply download and unzip the sample code from GitHub.
+2. After downloading the code, you will have to run `npm install` in the **skill-sample-nodejs-buttons-colorchanger/lambda/custom** folder to download and install the NodeJS package dependencies that this skill uses such as the [Alexa SDK](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).
+NPM will be available on your computer if you have NodeJS installed (see the [Preparation](#preparation) step above).
-1. Download and unzip the [alexa-sample-nodejs-buttons-colorchanger](https://github.com/alexa/skill-sample-nodejs-buttons-colorchanger) GitHub repository, and then zip up all of the files that are in the **skill-sample-nodejs-buttons-colorchanger\lambda\custom** folder.
+3. Zip up all of the files that are in the **skill-sample-nodejs-buttons-colorchanger/lambda/custom** folder.
 This zip file will be your deployment package.
-Be sure to only zip the files and folders that are *inside* the **skill-sample-nodejs-buttons-colorchanger\lambda\custom** folder, not the **skill-sample-nodejs-buttons-colorchanger\lambda\custom** folder itself.
+Be sure to only zip the files and folders that are *inside* the **skill-sample-nodejs-buttons-colorchanger/lambda/custom** folder, not the **skill-sample-nodejs-buttons-colorchanger/lambda/custom** folder itself.
 AWS Lambda must be able to find the **index.js** file at the root of the zip file.

+## Step 2-Upload the Deployment Package to AWS Lambda
+In this step, you upload the deployment package to AWS Lambda.
+Later, when you set up the skill in the developer portal, you will specify that this function is the endpoint for the skill.

-2. Sign in to the [AWS Management Console](https://console.aws.amazon.com/console/home) and navigate to the [AWS Lambda console](https://console.aws.amazon.com/lambda/home), which is located under **Compute** services.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/console/home) and navigate to the [AWS Lambda console](https://console.aws.amazon.com/lambda/home), which is located under **Compute** services.
-3. Select **Create function**.
+2. Select **Create function**.
-4. Make sure that you are on the **Author from scratch** page.
+3. Make sure that you are on the **Author from scratch** page.
-5. For **Name**, enter **ColorChanger**.
+4. For **Name**, enter **ColorChanger**.
-6. For **Runtime**, select **Node.js 6.10**.
+5. For **Runtime**, select **Node.js 6.10**.
-7. For **Role**, select **Create a custom role**.
+6. For **Role**, select **Create a custom role**.
 This will take you to the IAM console.
-8. In the IAM console, expand **View Policy Document**.
+7. In the IAM console, expand **View Policy Document**.
-9. Click **Edit**, click **OK** in the dialog box, and then replace the entire policy with the following JSON:
+8. Click **Edit**, click **OK** in the dialog box, and then replace the entire policy with the following JSON (_the dynamodb permissions in the policy below are only needed if you choose to enable session attributes to be stored in DynamoDB, in the skill code (index.js)_):
 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
+            "Effect": "Allow",
             "Action": [
-                "dynamodb:*",
-                "dax:*",
-                "application-autoscaling:DeleteScalingPolicy",
-                "application-autoscaling:DeregisterScalableTarget",
-                "application-autoscaling:DescribeScalableTargets",
-                "application-autoscaling:DescribeScalingActivities",
-                "application-autoscaling:DescribeScalingPolicies",
-                "application-autoscaling:PutScalingPolicy",
-                "application-autoscaling:RegisterScalableTarget",
-                "cloudwatch:DeleteAlarms",
-                "cloudwatch:DescribeAlarmHistory",
-                "cloudwatch:DescribeAlarms",
-                "cloudwatch:DescribeAlarmsForMetric",
-                "cloudwatch:GetMetricStatistics",
-                "cloudwatch:ListMetrics",
-                "cloudwatch:PutMetricAlarm",
-                "datapipeline:ActivatePipeline",
-                "datapipeline:CreatePipeline",
-                "datapipeline:DeletePipeline",
-                "datapipeline:DescribeObjects",
-                "datapipeline:DescribePipelines",
-                "datapipeline:GetPipelineDefinition",
-                "datapipeline:ListPipelines",
-                "datapipeline:PutPipelineDefinition",
-                "datapipeline:QueryObjects",
-                "ec2:DescribeVpcs",
-                "ec2:DescribeSubnets",
-                "ec2:DescribeSecurityGroups",
+                "logs:CreateLogGroup",
+                "logs:PutLogEvents",
+                "logs:CreateLogStream",
                 "iam:GetRole",
                 "iam:ListRoles",
-                "sns:CreateTopic",
-                "sns:DeleteTopic",
-                "sns:ListSubscriptions",
-                "sns:ListSubscriptionsByTopic",
-                "sns:ListTopics",
-                "sns:Subscribe",
-                "sns:Unsubscribe",
-                "sns:SetTopicAttributes",
-                "lambda:CreateFunction",
-                "lambda:ListFunctions",
-                "lambda:ListEventSourceMappings",
-                "lambda:CreateEventSourceMapping",
-                "lambda:DeleteEventSourceMapping",
-                "lambda:GetFunctionConfiguration",
-                "lambda:DeleteFunction"
+                "dynamodb:GetItem",
+                "dynamodb:PutItem",
+                "dynamodb:DeleteItem",
+                "dynamodb:Scan",
+                "dynamodb:Query",
+                "dynamodb:UpdateItem",
+                "dynamodb:CreateTable",
+                "dynamodb:DescribeTable"
             ],
-            "Effect": "Allow",
             "Resource": "*"
-        },
-        {
-            "Action": [
-                "iam:PassRole"
-            ],
-            "Effect": "Allow",
-            "Resource": "*",
-            "Condition": {
-                "StringLike": {
-                    "iam:PassedToService": [
-                        "application-autoscaling.amazonaws.com",
-                        "dax.amazonaws.com"
-                    ]
         }
-            }
-        },
-        {
-            "Effect": "Allow",
-            "Action": [
-                "iam:CreateServiceLinkedRole"
-            ],
-            "Resource": "arn:aws:iam::*:role/aws-service-role/replication.dynamodb.amazonaws.com/AWSServiceRoleForDynamoDBReplication",
-            "Condition": {
-                "StringLike": {
-                    "iam:AWSServiceName": "replication.dynamodb.amazonaws.com"
-                }
-            }
-         }
       ]
 }
 ```
-10. At the bottom right of the page, click the **Allow** button.
+9. At the bottom right of the page, click the **Allow** button.
 This will take you back to the Lambda console.
-11. Back in the Lambda console, for **Role**, select **Choose an Existing Role**.
+10. Back in the Lambda console, for **Role**, select **Choose an Existing Role**.
-12. For **Existing Role**, select the role you just created.
+11. For **Existing Role**, select the role you just created.
-13. In the lower right, click the **Create function** button.
+12. In the lower right, click the **Create function** button.
 The function might take a moment to create.
-14. Scroll down a bit.
+13. Scroll down a bit.
 Under the **Function code** section, for **Code entry** type, select **Upload a .ZIP** file.
 Then click **Upload** and choose the **ColorChanger** zip file that you created in the first step.
-15. For **Runtime**, select **Node.js 6.10**.
+14. For **Runtime**, select **Node.js 6.10**.
-16. At the top of the page, under the **Designer** section, under **Add triggers**, select **Alexa Skills Kit**.
+15. At the top of the page, under the **Designer** section, under **Add triggers**, select **Alexa Skills Kit**.
-17. At the bottom of the page, under **Configure Triggers**, select **Disable** for **Skill ID verification**.
+16. At the bottom of the page, under **Configure Triggers**, select **Disable** for **Skill ID verification**.
-18. At the bottom of the page, click **Add**.
+17. At the bottom of the page, click **Add**.
-19. At the top of the page, click **Save**.
+18. At the top of the page, click **Save**.

-## Step 2-Find the ARN of the Lambda function
+## Step 3-Find the ARN of the Lambda function
 In this step, you find the Amazon Resource Name (ARN) of the Lambda function that you just created.
 The ARN serves as the ID of the function.
 You can find the ARN at the top right of the Color Changer function page in the AWS Lambda console.
 The ARN will look something like `arn:aws:lambda:us-east-1:012345678910:function:ColorChanger`.

 Copy the ARN.
 Later, when you set up the Color Changer skill in the developer portal, you will provide this ARN as the endpoint for the skill.

-## Step 3-Create the Skill
+## Step 4-Create the Skill

 Next, create the skill in the developer console by using the following steps: